HansJung/hansjung.github.io/about.md

 Roughly, I am interesting in Machine learning.
 Currently, I am searching more specific area that I can involve.
 As application, I am very interested in healthcare related data.

-My possible specific research area would be
+My possible specific research problems are

-* Multi-armed bandit
-* Bayesian optimization
+* Personalized medicine analysis.
+* Combining multiple physiological signals for better prediction.
-* Representation learning
+* Representation learning for constructing more representative features.

+The community (= conference) that I want to deeply join into are Machine learning field, focusing on application.
+My main focusing conference group is

-* Deep learning
+* Machine learning and healthcare
+* AAAI
+* KDD
+* ACM-BMB
-* Reinforce learning
+* CinC

-(I will reduce to one or two specific topic within a year)

 ### Contact me

-You can contact me by yhansjung(at)gmail.com.
+You can contact me by

+* yhansjung(at)gmail(dot)com
+* jung222(at)purdue(dot)edu